Last Updated on January 6, 2021 by Kari

 Because I took the live version of Lifebook Online, the videos I watched will be the pre-recorded calls that you will be given each week if you take Lifebook Online.

 Update May 2020: Now they have 3 pre-recorded calls for you to watch each week, which means over 3 hours worth of Q&As per category.
 That’s insane.
 They just keep adding the lastest live Q&A sessions into your Lifebook course so that you don’t miss out on anything.
 In short, there’s a ton of material to go through.
 Moreover, you do NOT need to watch the Lifebook Q&As in order to get the Lifebook refund.
 They are optional to watch, but I highly recommend you watch them because Jon and Missy Butcher have a lot of great advice in them.

 Note: Lifebook Online goes through a live version twice a year and if you join that live version you can participate in the live Q&As.
-The live versions of Lifebook start in January and July and you can join them even if you’ve taken Lifebook before.
+The live versions of Lifebook start in January and July (sign up in late December and June to attend these).

 Update October 2020: There are now 4 pre-recorded calls to watch in each category of Lifebook.
 That’s about 4 hours’ worth of content!
 I’m assuming that when they do the next live session in January of 2021, there will be 5 calls to watch in each category.
 What this means is that if you have a question, there is a good chance you will find it in one of the coaching calls.
 But combing through 4 hours’ worth of content isn’t feasible for most people, so they labeled all the questions with timestamps so that you can easily go straight to it.